htcondor/htcondor/docs/misc-concepts/checkpoint-mechanism.rst

 provided by HTCondor are strictly optional.
-So, while there are some classes of jobs for which HTCondor does not provide checkpoint services, these jobs may still be submitted to HTCondor to take advantage of HTCondor’s resource management functionality.
+So, while there are some classes of jobs for which HTCondor does not provide checkpoint services, these jobs may still be submitted to HTCondor to take advantage of HTCondor's resource management functionality.
 See section \ `Running a
 Job: the Steps To Take <../users-manual/running-a-job-steps.html>`__ on page \ `Running a Job: the Steps To
 Take <../users-manual/running-a-job-steps.html>`__ for a description of